 Acupuncture can assist with a range of health conditions

-Acupuncture is a major facet of Traditional Chinese Medicine that has been practised for thousands of years, and because of this, has the potential to be able to assist in a wide variety of health conditions we experience in our daily life.
-Acupuncture has become recognised for its ability to treat acute or chronic pain from many different origins such as:
+Acupuncture is a major facet of Traditional Chinese Medicine that has been practiced for thousands of years, and has the potential to be able to assist in a wide variety of health conditions we experience in our daily life.
+Acupuncture has become recognized for its ability to treat acute or chronic pain from many different origins such as: